pkobielak/sharedkube-docs/docs/overview.md

 To begin using sharedkube, follow our [Getting Started Guide](getting-started).
 Learn more about managing and deploying your applications with our [User Guides](category/user-guides).

-Thank you for choosing sharedkube as your partner in cloud-native development.
 Our expert team is dedicated to providing you with a robust platform that supports your growth every step of the way.